oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/working-with-wdt-models/model-files.md

     - For most models, it's useful to minimize or eliminate the usage of model variable files (also known as property files) and use secrets or environment variables instead.

-- You can control the order that WDT uses to load your model files, see [Model file naming and loading order](#model-file-naming-and-loading-order).
+- You can control the order that WDT uses to load your model files, see [WDT artifacts source location and loading order](#wdt-artifacts-source-location-and-loading-order).

 ### WDT artifacts source location and loading order